vmagnin/exploring_coarrays/README.md

 Let's explore the modern Fortran coarrays features for parallel programming: coarrays, images, etc.

-## Pi Monte Carlo
+## Computing Pi by Monte Carlo

 ### The algorithm

 Imagine a disk of radius R=1 inside a square of side 2*R. And draw N points inside the square.
 Count K, the number of points inside the disk.
-The bigger N, the closer `4*K/N` will be close to Pi.
-Because `K/N` will tend to be proportional to the ratio between the surface of the disk (`Pi*R**2`) and the surface of the square (`(2*R)**2`).
-The programming can be a little optimized by considering only a quarter disk inside a square of side 1.
-We will use that method.
+The larger N, the closer `4*K/N` is to Pi.
+Because `K/N` will tend to be proportional to the ratio between the surface of the disk `Pi*R**2` and the surface of the square `(2*R)**2`.
+The programming is a little optimized by considering only a quarter disk inside a square of side 1.

 The advantage of Monte Carlo algorithms are that they are naturally parallel ("embarrassingly parallel"), each point being independent of the others.